How to Calm Crying Babies: Proven Strategies for Parents

 REASONS WHY BABIES CRY

-Hunger- the cry begins as a whimper which grows louder and longer and stops after he receives a feed
+Hunger- the cry begins as a whimper which grows louder and longer and stops after the baby receives a feed

 Soiled diaper